snyk/driftctl/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and is brought to you by these [awesome contributors](CONTRIBUTORS.md).

 Build with ❤️️ from 🇫🇷 🇯🇵 🇬🇷 🇸🇪 🇺🇸

+---

+## Collecting users feedback

+Have you launched driftctl ?
+Please take a moment to answer the [following questions](https://driftctl.typeform.com/to/fYUOOMj3) and help us improve the tool.

+3 minutes, tops!